To reduce the risk of an interaction with a shark, surfers should consider using a personal deterrent.

 Partner organisation: Step Three

-Funded in 2017/18, this project will test a waterproof wearable prototype that communicates between a VR4G listening station and the wearer on the water.
+Funded in 2017/18, this project developed a waterproof wearable prototype (PDF, 143.27 KB) that communicates between a VR4G listening station and the wearer on the water.